 Te Tiriti o Waitangi requires that the New Zealand state uphold the rights of takatāpui; to address and provide redress for historical and ongoing harms caused by colonisation.
 Our advocacy includes reminding the state of its Treaty obligations to takatāpui.

-These issues are due to be considered by the Waitangi Tribunal under WAI 2703, a claim specifically about takatāpui rights and healthcare.
+These issues are due to be considered by the Waitangi Tribunal under Wai 2703, a claim specifically about takatāpui rights and healthcare.

 Our advocacy